Policies & Procedures

 The University reserves the right to schedule lectures, laboratory sessions, conferences and examinations at any time and on any day of the week, including holidays and weekends.

-To be awarded the M.D. degree from Caribbean Medical University, the eligible student must satisfactorily complete the medical sciences portion of the curriculum as well as all required 72 weeks of clinical rotations, the NBME shelf exams for each core rotation and pass the NBME Comprehensive Basic Science Exam and Comprehensive Clincal Science Exam.
-Furthermore, students, who want to practice in the U.S. must pass the USMLE (Step 1, Step 2 CK and Step 2 CS), and all core examinations.
-The student must fulfill all financial obligations to the University, including an $780 graduation fee, while complying at all times with the Student Honor Code.
+To be awarded the M.D. degree from Caribbean Medical University, the eligible student must satisfactorily complete the medical sciences portion of the curriculum as well as all required 80 weeks of clinical rotations, the NBME shelf exams for each core rotation and pass the NBME Comprehensive Basic Science Exam and Comprehensive Clinical Science Exam.
+Furthermore, students, who want to practice in the U.S. must pass the USMLE (Step 1, Step 2 CK), and all core examinations.
+The student must fulfill all financial obligations to the University, including a $780 graduation fee, while complying at all times with the Student Honor Code.

 CMU students are expected to comply at all times with the Honor Code, a collaborated effort between faculty and students.
 Failure may result in disciplinary dismissal from the University.